bencheee/woofdotcom/README.md

 ## 6. TESTING

-The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were used to validate the HTML and CSS code of the project to ensure there were no syntax errors. [jsHint](https://jshint.com/) was used to test JavaScript code.
+The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were used to validate the HTML and CSS code of the project to ensure there were no syntax errors. [jsHint](https://jshint.com/) was used to test JavaScript code. [pep8online](http://pep8online.com/) was used to check if Python code is PEP8 compliant.

 * HTML Code Test Results: